REUTERS SUMMIT-Buenaventura sees output up; has hopes for Conga

 Communities say they fear the mine would pollute and deplete nearby lakes, and Newmont and Buenaventura have halted construction of mining facilities while they build reservoirs to assure locals of water supplies.

-"We think showing people that they will have more water than they have today will convince them we're building a good project," said Benavides.

-He said construction of the first reservoir was scheduled to finish on Monday and that pumping water into the second reservoir will be a turning point.
+Benavides said construction of the first reservoir was scheduled to finish on Monday and that pumping water into the second at the end of this year will be a turning point.

-The second reservoir will draw water in part from a nearby lake that locals want to protect.

 Follow Reuters Summits on Twitter @Reuters_Summits